Nalaquq/DINOcut/README.md

 </div>

 # 🔧 Install
 DINOcut was designed for CUDA-enabled devices running a Ubuntu 22.04 operating system with Python 3.10.12.
-You can either install DINOcut directly from source or use Docker.
+The preffered method of installation is from source on a unix operating system with a CUDA-enabled device.
+You can also use our Docker image:

 ***Direct from source:***